sati-itas/SDF/README.md

 # SDF

-SituationDescriptionFramework: class structure to describe environments and actions in context of automated driving and robotics.
-Environment is modeled via knowledge based approach and semantic representations. actions/action templates are inspired by PDDL.
+Situation Description Framework (SDF) a Framework to describe situations in context of cognitive robotics and automated driving.
+This includes a class structure to describe dynamic environment (scenes) and actions.
+Automated Planner like BFS ,DFS and A*.
+The knowledge based environment description is modeled via semantic representations and with the abbility of dynamic numeric measurement data.
+Action templates are inspired by PDDL and preconditions can be queried with SPARQL.

 ## Basic Usage